jengalas/thegourmetmoose-netlify/_posts/2016-06-13-key-lime-pie.md

 tags:
   - dessert
   - American
 excerpt: "Authentic, tart & sweet, delicious!
-I use the zest of one lime (without measuring; it's usually just over 1 tablespoon), then juice that lime and add to it enough key lime juice to make the ¾ cup."
+I use the zest of one lime (without measuring; it's usually just over 1 tablespoon), then juice that lime and add to it enough key lime juice to make the ¾ cup.
+Do not attempt to cover with foil or plastic wrap for chilling!
+Save the plastic lid from the pie crust, and cover the pie with it for chilling."
 header:
   teaser: /images/key-lime-pie-150x150.jpg
 ---